SiriusGG/SiriusGG/README.md

 Hi, I’m Sirius GG!

-This is the place where I host software that is related to specific games, gaming in general or streaming.
+I create a variety of software for all kinds of purposes.
+However, this GitHub profile is the place where I only host software that is either related to gaming in general, specific games, streaming or speedrunning.

 You can reach me via [support@siriusgg.com](mailto:support@siriusgg.com) for support about specific software or via [contact@siriusgg.com](mailto:contact@siriusgg.com) for anything else.